Lramseyer/vaporview/README.md

 # Waveform Viewer Features

-Natively supports VCD, FST, and GHW waveform dump formats.
-Also supports FSDB files where external libraries are present (see [build FSDB addon](https://github.com/Lramseyer/vaporview/blob/main/GETTING_STARTED.md#optional-build-fsdb-addon)).
+- Native support for VCD, FST, and GHW files

-VaporView opens the waveform dump files in an interactive viewer, where you can:
+- Smooth panning and zooming using touchpad gestures or a scroll wheel
-- Add, remove, and rearrange signals
+- Add, remove, rearrange, and grouping of signals in the viewer
-- Pan and zoom in on the view
 - Place and move markers
 - Search for values witin a waveform dump
+- Terminal Links for timestamps and instance paths
+- Remote waveform viewing via VScode SSH and surfer surver
+- IDE integration with other language extensions

+Vaporview Also supports FSDB files where external libraries are present (see [build FSDB addon](https://github.com/Lramseyer/vaporview/blob/main/GETTING_STARTED.md#optional-build-fsdb-addon)).
 For use of other waveform dump formats such as LXT, VZT, GTKwave offers conversion tools.
 Proprietery formats such as WLF and VPD can also be converted, but require you to compile GTKwave.
 See the [GTKwave Manual](https://gtkwave.sourceforge.net/gtkwave.pdf) for details - page 16, and 69 for an overview.

 # VScode IDE Integration